 This physical release of laughter doesn’t dissolve our problems, but it might change our perspective and lighten our emotional load.
 In fact, science has shown that laughter can even be considered a biological pressure release.

 Laughter Therapy (or Humor Therapy) is used by Cancer Treatment Centers of America to help aid in the healing process.

 Even the real-life Patch Adams preferred laughter as therapy over some traditional forms of medicine for treating patients and helping doctors be more effective in their bedside manner.

 10 Reasons Why Laughter is Good for Your Health

-9. Regular laughter can decrease blood sugar levels.
+Regular laughter can actually decrease blood sugar levels.
 A study performed on diabetics had them attend a lecture directly after a meal.
 On the follow day, after eating the same exact meal, they watched a comedy.
-The entire group had lower blood sugar levels on the second day, after getting a good laugh.
+After getting a good laugh, the entire group had lower blood sugar levels on the second day.